 Would I do EB via the training device again?
-If I got real sick or felt rundown for some reason I could not attribute to stress or nutrition or lack of exercise?
+If I got really sick or felt rundown for some reason I could not attribute it to stress or nutrition or lack of exercise?
 Probably.

 Would I use it as a sports trainer?
-Perhaps because properly used, it DOES improve efficiency.
-The question is where is the cross over period where efficiency is robbing one of internal process and inviting accessory breathing system reduction of coordination?
+Perhaps because it is properly used, it DOES improve efficiency.
+The question is where is the cross over period where efficiency is robbing one of internal processes and inviting accessory breathing system reduction of coordination?
 Where is it that we become driven instead of the driver?

 Well, some “fierce competitors” just do not care about that.
 But that is their choice and they should at least understand that they pay a price for that, including probable shortening of their potential life span.

 For more about this please refer to an article called Sports Induced Breathing Problems.
 It basically states that any competitive sport that requires gasping and breath heaving is another way to accelerate a shortened life span.

 Strictly speaking, our red blood cells are the major transport vehicle of O2 into your body.
 Endogenous breathing (EB) helps to increase blood pressure in the lungs and concentrate the O2 in your red blood cells.

 Buteyko, one style of Endogenous Breathing training, is an approach to handle asthma.
 I believe it causes too much shortness of breath stress and does not value development of the natural breathing reflex and positive emotional balance stemming from that.